The Chola Dynasty

 - The Hindu casting system

 From the start, Hindu created social casting system and enforced the elevation of the ruling classes that enhanced their powers.
-Orthodoxy extended the privilege to the hight class by promising the status of divinity to the flag holders of the religion.
+Orthodoxy extended the privilege to the high class by promising the status of divinity to the flag holders of the religion.
 For Buddhism, privilege is earned and not inherited.
 As its core basis challenges the practical concepts of divinity and emphasizes on the true application of Dharma, the Hinayana concept stripped the ruling classes of their inherited privilege.

 - The practicality of Buddhism